 Before children join our nursery, the Early Years Teacher holds a meeting to provide parents with key information, school expectations, knowledge on our curriculum and assessment and advice on how they can help their child.
 We encourage children to attend this meeting with their parents, as it is normally held in the nursery classroom, during the nursery day.
-This gives children the security of meeting with their new teachers and environment with their parents close by and gives parents time to ask questions and share knowledge or any concerns they have about their child.
-The EYFS Teacher will discuss through the child's 'All about Me' form.
+This gives children the security of meeting with their new nursery team and environment with their parents close by and gives parents time to ask questions and share knowledge or any concerns they have about their child.
+The child's Key Person will discuss through the child's 'All about Me' form.

-Over the course of a year, Nursery and Reception children join weekly together for story, PE and play based activities and breaktimes.
-In addition, our school has a transition and expectations guidance document which staff have created to elicit the key skills that children need to demonstrate at different stages of their development from Nursery to Y1.
+Over the course of a year, Nursery and Reception children join weekly together for story, PE, Music, play based activities and breaktimes.
+In addition, our school has a transition and expectations quidance document which staff have created to elicit the key skills that children need to demonstrate at different stages of their development from Nursery to Y1.

-- A Nursery parent workshop is held to introduce families to pre-writing activities with resourceful packs provided. - Parents are invited to a Reception introduction meeting, during which they are invited to look around their child's learning environment and to ask questions, as well as receive information on the curriculum and daily routines. - In the Summer before starting Reception, children have the opportunity to spend 2 full days in their new classroom, with their new teachers and class peers. - During the Autumn term they are also supported with a workshop which explains our expectations and approach to phonics, handwriting, reading and number development.
+- A Nursery parent workshop is held to introduce families to pre-writing and phonics activities with resourceful packs provided. - Parents are invited to a reception introduction meeting, during which they are invited to look around their child's learning environment and to ask questions, as well as receive information on the curriculum and daily routines. - In the Summer before starting Reception, children are invited to spend two full days in their new classroom, with their new teachers and class peers. - During the Autumn term they are also supported with a workshop which explains our expectations and approach to phonics, handwriting, reading and number development.